 - Born December 3, 1947 in Brooksville, FL USA

-As a 21 year old rookie, Wayne was a member of the 1969 World Champion Miracle Mets.
+As a 21-year-old rookie, Wayne was a member of the 1969 World Champion Miracle Mets.
 Early on in the 1969 season, with veteran third baseman Ed Charles already tiring, Garrett was approached by Met Manager Gil Hodges.
 "Hodges came up to me and asked if I had ever played third base.
 I said 'Yeah' and he said, 'Well, you're playing third base.
-You're in the game right now.'"
-For the remainder of the '69 season, Garrett platooned with Charles at third base; Wayne faced the righties and Charles faced the lefties.
+You're in the game right now."
+For the remainder of the 'season, Garrett platooned with Charles at third base; Wayne faced the righties and Charles faced the lefties.

-In the 1969 Championship Series against the Atlanta Braves, Wayne played flawlessly at 3rd Base, while batting .385, slugging .769 and hitting a 2 run homer off of Pat Jarvis in Game 3 in front of 53,195 Shea Stadium fans to launch the Mets into a World Series showdown with the Baltimore Orioles.
+In the National League Championship Series against the Atlanta Braves, Wayne played flawlessly at third base, while batting .385, slugging .769 and hitting a two-run homer off Pat Jarvis in Game 3 in front of 53,195 Shea Stadium fans to launch the Mets into a World Series showdown with the Baltimore Orioles.
 Ironically, Jarvis was a former roommate of Wayne's older brother Adrian.

 Wayne missed half of the 1971 season due to military service obligations in the Army Reserve.

 Wayne also had an exceptional month of September in 1973, helping the Mets in their drive to win the National League Pennant.
 His totals for the month?
-A batting average of .315, slugging percentage of .598, an on base percentage of .407, an OPS of 1.005, 6 home runs and 17 rbi's.
-On September 7th, 1973, Wayne did something only 7 other National Leaguers had previously ever done.
-In game 1 of a double header against the Montreal Expos, Wayne hit lead off for the visiting Mets who sent Jon Matlack to the mound opposite Steve Renko.
-Leading off the game, Wayne hit a home run, which proved to be the only score for the entire game.
-His home run held up and the Mets won the game 1 to 0.
-For the entire 1973 season, Wayne hit 16 home runs for the Mets, finishing 2nd on the team behind John Milner in this category.
+A batting average of .315, slugging percentage of .598, an on base percentage of .407, an OPS of 1.005, 6 home runs and 17 RBIs.
+On September 7th, Wayne did something only 7 other National Leaguers had previously ever done.
+In the first game of a doubleheader against the Montreal Expos, Wayne hit lead-off for the visiting Mets who sent Jon Matlack to the mound opposite Steve Renko.
+Leading off the game, Wayne hit a home run, which proved to be the only score for the entire game as the Mets won the game, 1-0.
+For the entire 1973 season, Wayne hit 16 home runs for the Mets, finishing second on the team behind John Milner in this category.
 Wayne showed good power while in the majors with an OPS+ of greater than 100 for all or parts of 6 seasons.

 Wayne was the Mets starting third baseman from 1972 through 1975.
 He also saw action at second base and spent some time at shortstop.
 His lifetime fielding percentages are above average at all three positions, showing his versatility and dependability.
-The 1973 Mets won the NL East and then defeated the Cincinnati Reds in the National League Championship Series three games to two.
-This series was highlighted by an on the field brawl that included Pete Rose, Bud Harrelson and Wayne.
+The 1973 Mets won the NL East and then defeated the Cincinnati Reds in the National League Championship Series, three games to two.
+This series was highlighted by an on-field brawl that included Pete Rose, Bud Harrelson and Wayne.
 The Mets were defeated in the World Series by the Oakland A's.
-Wayne played third base and hit 2 home runs in the Mets losing cause.
+Wayne played third base and hit 2 home runs in the Mets' losing cause.

 On July 21, 1976, Wayne was traded along with Del Unser to the Montreal Expos for Jim Dwyer and Pepe Mangual.
-Two years later to the day, Wayne's contract was purchased by the St. Louis Cardinals.
+He was mainly a back-up in Montreal, at second base in 1976, and third base, sharing playing time with Larry Parrish, in 1977 and 1978.
+He was also frequently used as a pinch-hitter.
+Two years to the day after the trade, Wayne's contract was purchased by the St. Louis Cardinals.
 Wayne finished out the 1978 season with the Cardinals before moving on to Japan for two years (1979 and 1980).

-In Japan, Wayne played 2nd and 3rd Base for the Chunichi Dragons.
-During his two years with the Dragons, Wayne hit .241, had an On Base Percentage of .327 and a Slugging Percentage of .427.
+In Japan, Wayne played second and third base for the Chunichi Dragons.
+During his two years with the Dragons, Wayne hit .241, had an on-base percentage of .327 and a slugging percentage of .427.

 In 1989, playing for the Bradenton Explorers of the Senior Professional Baseball Association, Wayne hit .246 in 26 games.
 The Explorers were managed by an old nemesis from the 1969 Championship Series, Clete Boyer.